 Karen founded Animal Rescue of the Rockies in 2003 and is actively involved in the organization’s activities, also serving as Executive Director.
-A resident of Breckenridge since 1989, she previously served for two years as president of L.A.P.S.
-(League of Animals and People of the Summit).
-She volunteered at the Summit County Animal Shelter for several years, winning an award for Volunteer of the Year in 2002.
+Prior to founding ARR, she served as president of L.A.P.S.
+(League of Animals and People of the Summit) in Summit County, Colorado for two years.
+She also volunteered at the Summit County Animal Shelter for several years, winning an award for Volunteer of the Year in 2002.
 Karen has attended several workshops at Best Friends Animal Sanctuary in Kanab, Utah – including “How to Start an Animal Sanctuary,” “Dog Behavior and Handling I & II,” and “Feline Literacy.”
 Seeing a need for an alternative to municipal shelters, she helped organize ARR to provide foster homes and adoption services for homeless pets.
 She was active in the R.E.A.D.
 (Reading Education Assistance Dogs) program at Upper Blue Elementary in 2003 and 2004, helping children with reading difficulties learn to enjoy books by reading out loud to dogs.
 Karen has over 30 years of experience in administration, marketing, business, and public relations.
-She attended the national No More Homeless Pets Conferences in 2011 and 2012.
-Karen and her husband, Vic, share their home with 3 rescue dogs and 3 rescue cats.
+She has attended several Best Friends National Conferences over the years, whenever her schedule allows.
+Karen and her husband, Vic, share their home with 2 rescue dogs and 5 rescue cats.

 Vice President - Secretary

-Kelly is a fourth-grade literacy teacher in Aurora, Colorado.
+Kelly is a fourth-grade literacy teacher.
 She joined ARR in 2010 and helped with small dog fosters and adoptions for a year before taking over the entire Dog Division, overseeing all dog operations and volunteers.
-Kelly conducts ARR’s Volunteer Training Orientations to help new volunteers and fosters become familiar with ARR’s policies and procedures.
-Kelly also attended the Best Friends “How to Start an Animal Sanctuary” workshop in March 2011 and the last two No More Homeless Pets Conferences.
-Kelly and her husband, Brian, have four rescued Dachsunds.
-Kelly’s daughter, Jory, volunteers with ARR whenever her school schedule allows, and her son, Skylar, is attending CSU in Fort Collins.
+She reviews all of the emails received from shelters and chooses the dogs that are in most need, sending out a weekly “Dogs in Need” list to our fosters.
+Kelly also helps new volunteers and fosters become familiar with ARR’s policies and procedures.
+She attended the Best Friends “How to Start an Animal Sanctuary” workshop in March 2011 and two No More Homeless Pets Conferences.
+Kelly shares her home with three beloved rescued Dachsunds.

 Board Member - NoCo Cat Coordinator